openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

 The StopPlace names in Switzerland are langugage-independent.

 ## IDs
 It is important to note that internal or artificially generated IDs should not be used to extract content whenever business keys and attributes are available.
-For readability and easy refer-encing, we will use the following principles:
+For readability and easy referencing, we will use the following principles:
 -	We will use attributes to build the technical IDs.
 -	The class of the object is the beginning of the technical ID in general.
 -	Where there is a compelling need for global stability, the ID will be a global ID.
-This in-formation will be also transmitted separately in a KeyList.
+This information will be also transmitted separately in a `KeyList`.

-ID must be globally unique during importation.
+IDs must be globally unique during importation.
 IDs may also be partially or completely artificially generated.
 The persistence of ID between exports is then usually not guaranteed.
-Important business level keys are stored in ele-ments not in IDs (PublicKey, PrivateKey, KeyList).
-They must be communicated as attrib-ute in the elements.
+Important business level keys are stored in elements not in IDs (PublicKey, PrivateKey, KeyList).
+They must be communicated as attribute in the elements.

 tbd: Must be revisited and updated.

-## Time formatting and journey after midnight
+## Time Formatting and Journey after Midnight
-The time format consists only of the hour, minutes (and seconds) of a 24 hour clock, e.g. '23:55:00'.
+The time format consists only of the hour, minutes (and seconds) of a 24 hour clock, e.g. `23:55:00`.
 Times that pass midnight of the current OperatingDay are marked with a DayOffset element.
-If a ServiceJourney (in a particular Call) runs over midnight, then DayOffset must be set to '1'.
+If a ServiceJourney (in a particular Call) runs over midnight, then DayOffset must be set to `1`.

 ## FrameDefaults
 With the FrameDefaults we set some basic parameters.
 When they are not set, we still assume the values that we present in the XML snippet.